-In this guide, I will talk about Alliance Titles in details and how to use them in Rise of Kingdoms.
-Whenever you are in an alliance or one of these top alliances, getting to know the ins and outs of alliance is pretty important.
+In this guide, I will talk about Alliance Titles in detail and how to use them in Rise of Kingdoms.
+Whenever you are in an alliance or one of these top alliances, getting to know the ins and outs of an alliance is pretty important.

 Being in an alliance means you will have access to various perks and bonuses such as increased gathering rate inside alliance territory and spending your alliance credits in the alliance shop like VIP Points to accelerate your VIP Status.

 However, did you know that if you hold an alliance title, you will get a small buff to your civilization?
-Even though these title bonuses is small, it can be incredible helpful if you are trying to make the most use out of it.
+Even though these title bonuses are small, it can be incredibly helpful if you are trying to make the most use out of it.

-Some alliances have adopted rotation method which rotates alliance members based on their need and how long they plan to use.
-When they are done using them, other alliance members gets that title to boost their building speed and such.
+Some alliances have adopted a rotation method which rotates alliance members based on their need and how long they plan to use.
+When they are done using them, other alliance members get that title to boost their building speed and such.

 Without further ado, let’s learn more about Alliance Titles and how to use them in Rise of Kingdoms.